 - has Heroic Willpower- they were being mind controlled.
 Emphasis on the were.

 - didn't get out of the contract without a price- Rarely, a villain will actually think to build in some sort of failsafe, such as some form of upkeep to retain Required Secondary Powers preventing Power Incontinence, Power Degeneration, or the less pleasant aspects of having a Lovecraftian Superpower.
 This can be one of the more interesting forms of the trope, as the character will either have to live as a Reluctant Monster, or find some way of performing this upkeep on their own in a way they can live with.
-This can be difficult for a if it requires, for example, the sacrifice of a human soul or drinking blood from time to time.
+This can be difficult for a heroic character if this requires, for example, the sacrifice of a human soul or drinking blood from time to time.

 open/close all folders

 - In Naruto, Sasuke betrays Orochimaru.
 This trope is played to an even greater extent, because instead of killing him, Sasuke absorbs Orochimaru, becoming even more powerful.